I’m working on a patch that needs to know the mouse button status, but when it’s anywhere within Live (not necessarily within Max).

 Basically, I just need to know the mouse button state, regardless of where the mouse is.

-hi object.
+Check out the hi object.
 I can’t promise that it works in Live (haven’t used Max4Live for a while on this computer, so I’m not sure if I have it setup right now).

 Thanks for the suggestion.
 I thought about that, but it has a couple of its own issues: